 On May 14, 2019 (the "Effective Date"), the Company entered into an Amended and Restated Employment Agreement (the "Employment Agreement") with Mr. Nathanielsz for a term of three years, subject to automatic one-year renewals, at an annual salary of \$400,000 AUD (\$309,313 USD).
-Pursuant to the Employment Agreement, Mr. Nathanielsz was granted options to purchase a de minimis share of common stock (the "Nathanielsz Options"), de minimis restricted stock units of the Company (the "Initial Nathanielsz RSUs"), and an additional de minimis restricted stock units of the Company (the "Additional Nathanielsz RSUs").
-Such options and restricted stock units were granted pursuant to the 2019 Plan approved by the Board on the Effective Date.
+Pursuant to the Employment Agreement, Mr. Nathanielsz was granted options to purchase a de minimis share of common stock (the "Nathanielsz Options"), de minimis restricted stock units of the Company (the "Initial Nathanielsz RSUs"), and an additional de minimis restricted stock units were granted pursuant to the 2019 Plan approved by the Board on the Effective Date.
 The Nathanielsz Options have a term of 10 years from the date of grant.
 The Nathanielsz Options and Additional Nathanielsz RSU's are subject to vesting periods pursuant to the Employment Agreement.
 There are de minimis vested options and restricted stock units that are considered issuable as of December 31, 2024 and June 30, 2024.